Kanishka1179/fork2.0-khushali/README.md

 # fork2.0-khushali
-how are u kogo. kive ee.👉👈!
+how are u guys?
-hi .mahan kirti.
-aumeed haia aap shkhuashal hogi. pranam.
+what about project?